-Enabled Enables Sleep and Charge function under battery mode.
-Disabled Enables Sleep and Charge function only when the AC adaptor is connected.
-Disable features when the battery level reaches Specifies the lower limit of remaining battery life by moving the slider bar.
+Enables Sleep and Charge function under battery mode.
+Enables Sleep and Charge function only when the AC adaptor is connected.
+Specifies the lower limit of remaining battery life by moving the slider bar.
 If the remaining battery life falls below the setting, the Sleep and Charge function is stopped.
 This setting is only available when the Function under Battery Mode is enabled.